 Anyway, back to the show, the old coot has a dowsing stick.
 After discussing his stick with Bradbury, one of the old men says cryptically, you can never tell what’s underneath the ground.
 Yeah, you so should have so warned Kevin Bacon about that before he starred in Tremors (1990).
 So this all makes sense now in relation to the story, as you’ll see…

 She runs home and tries to tell her mum (Janet-Laine Green) and dad (Roger Dunn) about this but they don’t believe her.
 Her parents are more interested in the shouting matches going on between their neighbours.
 The neighbour’s wife is an old flame of Heather’s dad.
-She even wrote a song for him.
+She even wrote a song for him as you do.

 Heather inveigles her buddy Dippy (!) into helping her dig the screaming woman up.
 This by bribing him with owning her funky tape recorder.
 (Instead of taping the woman’s screams as evidence she’s not fibbing).
 They are suddenly confronted by the man who owns the land Mr Kelly (Ken James).
 Who is well.. understandably angry.

 He tells them to fill in the hole they dug and they do.
 Later, Heather confronts her neighbour Mr Nesbitt (Alan Scarfe) and asks to speak to his wife.
 His wife not there so she tells him about the screaming woman.

 On her return to the woods, the woman is now singing not screaming.
 It’s that song that was composed for Heather’s dad… so with me counting 4 possible culprits..
 I’ll leave you to solve this wee mystery story by fair means or foul.